The Formula Doctors Have Used for 200 Years

 Enter the first day of your last period and your cycle length to get your estimated due date, current gestational age, and trimester timeline.

-If you are still in the planning stage, our Ovulation Calculator can help you identify your most fertile days.
+If you’re still in the planning stage, our Ovulation Calculator can help you zero in on your most fertile days.